finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - CGS will prompt you to draw a starting hand when you load a deck to play
 - Double clicking on a card in play will toggle its rotation
 - Double clicking on a card in the Deck Editor search results will zoom on that card
+- Swiping while zooomed on a card will select the next card
 - Fix: Pasting in Universal Windows Platform
 - Fix: Downloading game in UWP

 ## Current Sprint
 - Release v1 to the App Store
 - Release v1 to the Mac App Store
-- Allow rotation to keep viewing the currently selected card
-- Process horizontal/vertical input on *Card Viewer Zoom*, allowing horizontal/vertical swipes
 - Support deep links for games and decks through https://docs.branch.io/
   - Facebook link and homepage banner image link should use this